 Our fundraising efforts are focusing on three priorities:

 The South Health Campus ED plays a crucial role in providing high quality emergency care for tens of thousands of Albertans every year.
 The addition of an Emergency Pediatric Pod will have an immediate effect for those accessing care at SHC.
 Plans for the Emergency Pediatric Pod include six private beds and two sub-waiting rooms.
 A six-bed pod will provide two more pediatric beds than the current space, helping to decrease wait times for pediatric patients and provide quicker access to their initial physician assessment.
 Furthermore, the four beds currently used for pediatric patients will be open to adult patients, helping to improve access and decrease wait times for all emergency patients at SHC.

 Foothills Medical Centre Neonatal Intensive Care Unit Redevelopment

 Foothills Medical Centre is home to Southern Alberta’s only in-born Level III Neonatal Intensive Care Unit, where the smallest and sickest babies are cared for.
 This unit will be completely redesigned and rebuilt to new, exacting standards, almost doubling its current capacity in the process.
 The new unit will be a centre of excellence for Calgary, Canada, and the world.
-This NICU redevelopment is currently estimated to cost $45 million.
 The project will be completed in two phases.
 Phase one will be the construction of the 6th floor to be completed in approximately three years.
 Phase two will be the renovation of the current 5th floor and should be completed in approximately five years.